Tire Size Comparison Calculator

 Ever put bigger tires on your car and noticed your speedometer reads slow?
 That’s because your car calculates speed based on how many times the wheels rotate.
 A larger tire travels farther with each revolution, meaning you’re going faster than your dash says.

 This isn’t just about speeding tickets—incorrect speed readings can affect odometer accuracy, gear ratios, and even ABS performance.
 Plus, tires that are too large might rub against fenders or suspension components.
+If you’re comparing gearing or performance changes, our Engine Horsepower Calculator can help round out the picture.

 How to Use It